graker/smssimple/README.md

 2. Go to settings at `admin/config/services/smssimple`, provide your login and password to SMSSimple site, save the form.

-3. If you have origins set, now you can select the default one.
+3. If you have origins set, they will be loaded so you could select the default origin to use.
+Basic profile info (name, phone, balance) will be loaded from SMSimple service and displayed above the settings form.

 4. Use the `smssimple_send_sms()` function to send SMS to given array of phones.
 Example: